make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 - ...view A is to the right, view B is up...
 - There are many possible rotations from view A to view B
-- For the camera in a game or simulation, which one would you expect?
+- In a game or simulation, which one would you expect?
   1. 90 degrees counter-clockwise (the shorter arc)
   1. 270 degrees clockwise (the longer arc)
   1. "Other" (it's late and I'm getting dizzy)